Demul1/Demul1/README.md

 ## Projects

-I am currently working on a Uniswap like DEX to buy my ERC20 token, Demula, on the Polygon Netowork.
+I am currently working on a Uniswap like DEX to buy my ERC20 token, Demula, on the Polygon Network.
 The DEX, token, and code will be available soon.

 ## Contact Info
 #### Email: demulcc@gmail.com